mayu-live/framework/klenod-plan.md

 - [ ] Generated application installs, starts, builds, and serves its bundle.
 - [ ] Docker/Fly-style build verifies that the selected single dependency set is
       present and functional.
+      Run this with Podman after the remaining acceptance checks; Docker is not installed in the current environment.

 The planning baseline ran 119 Mayu tests with no assertion failures.
 Two metrics tests errored because the sandbox prohibited binding local TCP ports; this is an